 Another point a property owner may contest is the time of valuation.
 This can happen when the government unreasonably delays its acquisition of the subject property at the same time its actions substantially diminish the subject property's value.
 For example, the government cannot buy up and condemn adjacent properties, destroy them or let them decay, and then lowball the remaining property owner once his or her own property value has fallen as a result.

 Such a case is an exception to the general rule that the government does not have to compensate a property owner until it has taken his property or substantially impaired his ability to use it.
 The government may argue that it has not done so, but the property owner will argue that the government's actions have made his or her property all but useless in the real estate market.

 Condemnation proceedings derive from the simple principle that the government may secure private property to benefit the public.
 Yet, because of the multitude of uses to which the property may be put, and the many factors that can influence the real estate market, condemnation proceedings can be quite complex.
 The valuation figure that the government reaches may differ from the landowner's, at which point the measurement of value will turn on the persuasiveness of the landowner's appraiser.
 What's more, the property owner's appraisal must meet specific legal requirements.
 Fair value will be based on the extent of the property taken and an analysis of the many interests involved.

 Is the Government Trying to Take Your Property?
-Get a Free Attorney Match
+Get Legal Help

-For anyone attempting to prove a different value for the property, or limit the extent of the government's intrusion, the assistance of an experienced attorney is a valuable asset.
-A real estate attorney will be able to help you make a smart and informed decision based on the law.
-Have a real estate attorney evaluate your eminent domain concerns today, for free.
+For anyone attempting to prove a different value for the property, or limit the extent of a government's intrusion, the assistance of an experienced attorney can be a valuable asset.
+Contact a skilled eminent domain lawyer who can help you make informed and effective decisions based on the law.